Darwin's Frogs and Midwife Toads: Facts and Reproduction

 Eggs and Tadpoles

-There are about sixty eggs in a string.
-The male carries the eggs around for twenty to fifty days.
-If the weather is very dry he may dip the eggs into water to moisten them.
-The male may mate with more than one female and carry around more than one strand of eggs.
+After amplexus, the female releases her eggs and the male fertilizes them with his sperm.
+He then coils the string of eggs around his hind legs.
+He carries the string around with him for twenty to fifty days.
+If the weather is very dry, the male may dip the eggs into water to moisten them The male may mate with more than one female and carry more than one strand of eggs.

-When the eggs are ready to hatch, the male enters the water.
-The tadpoles then emerge from the eggs and swim away.
-Common midwife toad tadpoles grow to a very large size and become bigger than the adult.
+When the eggs are ready to hatch, the toad enters the water.
+The tadpoles then emerge and swim away.
+Common midwife toad tadpoles grow to a large size and may become bigger than the adult.
 Unlike the adults, the tadpoles are vegetarians.
 They change into an adult frog after about eight months.

-The common midwife toad in classified in the "Least Concern" category of the IUCN Red List, but the other four species are classified in the Vulnerable or Near Threatened categories.
+The common midwife toad is classified in the Least Concern category of the IUCN Red List, but the other four species are classified in the Vulnerable or Near Threatened categories.

-The Durrell Zoo in Jersey has established a successful breeding program for Mallorcan midwife toads and has repopulated wild areas with the toad.
-Other organizations are also involved in the toad conservation program.
-In 1996 the toad was classified in the "Critically Endangered" Red List category, but its population status has since been upgraded to the "Vulnerable" category.
+The Durrell Zoo in Jersey has established a successful breeding program for Mallorcan midwife toads and has repopulated wild areas with the animal.
+Other organizations are also involved in the conservation program.
+In 1996 the toad was classified in the Critically Endangered Red List category, but its population status has since been upgraded to the Vulnerable category.

 The Class Amphibia includes salamanders and newts as well as frogs and toads.
 All of these animals can be infected by the chytrid fungus.

-The Future for Frogs, Toads and Other Amphibians
+The Future for Amphibians

-Although the Mallorcan midwife toad isn't completely safe yet, the conservation efforts involving the toad show what can be done when people are determined.
+Although the Mallorcan midwife toad isn't completely safe yet, the conservation efforts involving the animal show what can be done when people are determined.
 It would be great if this effort could be applied to other amphibians as well.

 The combination of human activities and the chytrid fungus is very worrying with respect to the future of amphibians.
-Interestingly, although the fungus is having a devastating effect on many amphibians, some species seem to be immune to it or recover once they are infected.
+Interestingly, although the fungus is having a devastating effect on many animals, some species seem to be immune to it or recover once they are infected.
 If scientists can find the reason for these observations, they may be able to help amphibians.
 Many fascinating and strange creatures belong to the Class Amphibia.
 It would be a great shame to lose this diversity from the Earth.

 © 2011 Linda Crampton